 • Promoting a global Europe.

-Belgium will be assuming the rotating presidency of the Council for the 13th time; continuing the work of the previous presidency (Spain) before handing over to the next presidency (Hungary).
+Belgium took over the rotating presidency of the EU Council for the thirteenth time and continued the work of the previous presidency (Spain).

 Belgian presidency's website